vectara/vectara-docs/www/docs/create_api_keys.md

 To disable an API key from the API keys management screen:
 1. Find the table row for the API key you want to disable.
-2. **Open the actions menu** ([meatballs menu](https://uxpickle.com/significance-of-the-three-dots-or-ellipses-in-ui-design/)) for the key.
+2. **Open the actions menu** (...) for the key.
 3. **Select Disable** menu item from the actions menu.

-It will take approximately 1 minute for query requests using this key to be blocked.
+It will take approximately 1 minute for query and/or index requests using this key to be blocked.

 Once an API key is disabled, a key can be reenabled through the **Enable** menu item in the actions menu.
-It will take approximately 1-2 minutes before an API key can serve query traffic again.
+It will take approximately 1-2 minutes before an API key can serve query and/or index traffic again.

 ### Delete an API Key